visto9259/LmcAdmin/docs/docs/ViewLayout.md

 ---
 sidebar_position: 5
-title: View & Layout
+title: Views & Layouts
 ---
-# View and layout scripts
+# View and layout templates
-LmcAdmin includes an admin layout and index view script, so LmcAdmin works out of the box.
-These view scripts are fully customizable, you can turn them off or render other scripts.
+LmcAdmin includes an admin layout template and an index view template, such that LmcAdmin works out of the box.
+These view templates are fully customizable, you can turn them off or render other templates.
 All options are listed below.

-## Use the applications's default layout
+## Use the applications's default layout template

 You can disable LmcAdmin from using its own layout via configuration and the application's default layout will be used.
-The routing and navigation still works, but the applicaiton's default layout script will be used.
+The routing and navigation still works, but the application's default layout template will be used.

 You can modify the configuration to disable the usage of LmcAdmin layout.